 According to experts, growing interest in AR/VR will remain stable in real estate as well.
 For example, according to this Statista report, by the year 2025, the total revenue in the VR/AR industry is estimated to be $2.6 billion:

-Virtual reality technology has already started to transform the real estate industry.
+Real estate app development with virtual reality technology has already started to transform this industry.
 According to analysts, more and more real estate agencies are likely to follow the trend and use the benefits of AR/VR to make their work more efficient.
 The best part about the use of AR/VR in real estate its relative ease of implementation.
 The simplest forms of virtual home tours are accessible to any realtor, and the amount of routine tasks that can be eliminated by its use is enormously big.
 As for more immersive and sophisticated virtual reality experiences, there are lots of companies that can help real estate agents create them.